 In other words, the NPS increases.
-As such, the decision is made to invest a certain amount in a new booking system.
+As such, the decision is made to invest a certain amount in a new booking system, which will reduce the need for customers to get in touch with customer service, in turn freeing agents up to help more customers faster.

-All of this takes time, but once action is taken and the strategy is implemented we can show that when the new booking system is put into place, Hannah and her cohort will move from being passives to promoters, and she may even comment on how much she likes the new booking system.
+All of this takes time, but once action is taken and the strategy is implemented, with all other things being equal, such as number of competing airlines and external economic factors etc., we can show that when the new booking system is put into place, Hannah will move from being a passive to a promoter, and she may even comment on how much she likes the new booking system.